ErrorTzy/writings/notes/Logic/Sets, Logic and Computation.md

 ### Lindenbaum's Lemma

 **Lemma 12.8 (Lindenbaum's Lemma)** Every consistent set $\Gamma$ in a language $\mathscr{L}$ can be extended to a complete and consistent set $\Gamma^{*}$

+...(See handout)
+## Chap.
+14 Turing Machine

+Definition (Turing Machine)

+: A Turing Machine $M$ is a tuple $\langle Q, \Sigma, q_{0}, \delta \rangle$ consisting of:

+1. A finite state of *states* $Q$,
+2. A finite alphabet (vocabulary/types of input) which includes a start symbol and empty symbol
+3. An initial state $q_{0} \in Q$
+4. A finite instruction set $\delta$, which is a partial function

+Definition 14.7 (Configuration).

+: A configuration of Turing machine M = ⟨Q , 𝛴 ,q 0 , 𝛿⟩ is a triple ⟨C ,m,q ⟩ where

+1. C ∈ 𝛴 ∗ is a finite sequence of symbols from 𝛴 ,
+2. m ∈ N is a number < len(C ), and
+3. q ∈ Q

+Intuitively, the sequence C is the content of the tape (symbols of all squares from the leftmost square to the last non-blank or previously visited square), m is the number of the square the read/write head has been scanning (beginning with 0 being the number of the leftmost square), and q is the current state of the machine.

+Definition 14.8 (Initial configuration).
+The initial configuration of M for input I ∈ 𝛴 ∗ is  ⟨⊲ ⌢ I , 1,q 0 ⟩.

+Definition 14.9.

+: We say that a configuration ⟨C ,m,q ⟩ yields the configuration ⟨C ′ ,m ′ ,q ′ ⟩ in one step (according to M ), iff

+1. the m-th symbol of C is 𝜎,
+2. the instruction set of M specifies 𝛿(q , 𝜎) = ⟨q ′ , 𝜎 ′ ,D⟩,
+3. the m-th symbol of C ′ is 𝜎 ′ , and
+4.
+	a) D = L and m ′ = m − 1 if m > 0, otherwise m ′ = 0, or
+	b) D = R and m ′ = m + 1, or
+	c) D = N and m ′ = m,
+5. if m ′ = len(C ), then len(C ′ ) = len(C ) + 1 and the m ′ -th symbol of C ′ is ⊔.
+Otherwise len(C ′ ) = len(C ).
+6. for all i such that i < len(C ) and i ≠ m, C ′ (i ) = C (i ),

+Definition 14.10

+~ *A run of M on input I* is a sequence C i of configurations of M , where C 0 is the initial configuration of M for input I , and each C i yields C i +1 in one step.
+~ We say that *M halts on input I* after k steps if C k = ⟨C ,m,q ⟩, the mth symbol of C is 𝜎, and 𝛿(q , 𝜎) is undefined.
+In that case, ~ the *output of M* for input I is O , where O is a string of symbols not ending in ⊔ such that C = ⊲ ⌢ O ⌢ ⊔ j for some i , j ∈ N.

+Definition 14.11 (Computation).

+: A Turing machine M computes the function f : N k → N iff M halts on input $I^{n_{1}} ⊔ I^{n_{2}} ⊔ \dots ⊔ I^{n_{k}}$ with output $I^{f(n_{1},\dots,n_{k})}$

+**Remark**: All arguments are separated by a blank.

+Definition 14.17.

+: A Turing machine M is disciplined iff

+1. it has a designated single halting state h,
+2. it halts, if it halts at all, while scanning square 1,
+3. it never erases the ⊲ symbol on square 0, and
+4. it never attempts to move left from square 0.